smian0/mcp-agile-flow/README.md

 [![Coverage](https://github.com/yourusername/mcp-agile-flow/raw/main/badges/coverage.svg)](https://yourusername.github.io/mcp-agile-flow/)

-A comprehensive system for managing AI-assisted agile development workflows.
+A comprehensive system for managing AI-assisted agile development workflows with a modern, resource-based API using FastMCP.

 ## Status

 ✅ **Migration Complete**: The migration from legacy server to FastMCP implementation is fully complete.
 All legacy code and tests have been removed.

+## Overview

+The MCP Agile Flow project uses a resource-based approach with FastMCP from the official MCP SDK, focusing on:

+- **RESTful API Design** - Clean, intuitive resource URIs for data access
+- **Resource-First Architecture** - Optimized for data retrieval and state representation
+- **Action-Oriented Tools** - Tools used only for operations that modify state

 ## Key Features